Differentiability of Distance Function and The Proximinal Condition implying Convexity: Introduction

-Dutta \cite{Dutt1} has deduced that if the norm on $X$ is locally uniformly convex (LUR) and (Fr\'echet) smooth.
-Then the (Fr\'echet) smoothness of the distance function $d_{K}$ generated by an almost proximinal set $K$ is generic on $X \diagdown K.$ Further if norms on $X$ and $X^{\ast}$ are LUR, then he characterized the convexity of Chebyshev sets in terms of the Clarke generalized subdifferential of the distance function.
-His technique is based on the observation of the denseness of the set $E'(K)$, where $E'(K)$ denotes the set of points in $X \diagdown K$ for which every minimizing sequence in $K$ converges to a unique nearest point.
-A sufficient condition for $E'(K)$ to be dense is the local uniform convexity of the norm on $X$.
-We will use this result to improve (in some sense new) results of Giles \cite{Giles1}.
+Dutta \cite{Dutt1} has deduced that if the norm on $X$ is \emph{locally uniformly convex} (LUR), defined in section \ref{sec:MResl}, and \emph{$($Fr\'echet$)$ smooth}, then the (Fr\'echet) smoothness of the distance function $d_{K}$ generated by an almost proximinal set $K$ is generic on $X \diagdown K.$ Further, if norms on $X$ and $X^{\ast}$ are LUR, then he characterized the convexity of Chebyshev sets in terms of the Clarke generalized subdifferential of the distance function.
+His technique is based on the observation of the denseness of the set $T'(K)$, where $T'(K)$ denotes the set of points in $X \diagdown K$ for which every minimizing sequence in $K$ converges to a unique nearest point.
+A sufficient condition for $T'(K)$ to be dense is the local uniform convexity of the norm on $X$.
+We will use this result to improve the results of Giles \cite{Giles1}.